astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Go to the location of your game folder and paste it.
 You'll know you're pasting it in the right location if you get a prompt asking if you want to replace files of the same name.
 Once this is done, the mod has been installed, but you'll want to verify that.

 -Boot the game and create a new character or use an existing modded character to go to the Nexus.
-There should be a developer message in front of the blacksmith telling you about upgrades.
+There should be a developer message in front of the blacksmith telling you about upgrades. *Note: Saves that pre-date Version 1.08 of this mod may not be compatible with the current version.
+Unequip all spells and miracles before loading those older saves.

 ----------------------------------